What the AML law regulates

 - Reporting obligation: Obligation for obliged persons to report suspicious transactions to the competent authority.

-- Internal regulations and training: Obliged persons are required to establish internal procedures and staff training to ensure compliance with anti-money laundering and anti-terrorist financing measures.
+- Internal regulations and training: Obliged persons are required to establish internal procedures and staff training to ensure compliance with anti-money laundering and counter-terrorist financing measures.

 - Penalties: Establishment of penalties for breaches of obligations under this Law.